emmanuelq2/Principles-of-Machine-Learning/Classification/README.md

 ## Videos

-Videos introducing the concepts behind data exploraiton and visualization in both R and can be found by following the links provided.
+Videos introducing the concepts behind classification and building classification models in both R and Python can be found by following the links provided.

 **Introduction to Classification**